Steve Beshear: 2010 legislative and special sessions

 Early in the 2010 legislative session, Beshear presented his biennial budget proposal to the General Assembly.
 The state projected a $1.5 billion shortfall for the biennium, and Beshear once again proposed to make up for the shortfall with revenue generated from expanded gambling.
 Days after Beshear presented the proposal, both House Speaker Stumbo and Senate President Williams declared all gambling legislation "dead" for the session, saying there was no political will in either chamber to pass such legislation ahead of the legislative elections in November.
 The process of crafting a budget consumed the vast majority of the Assembly's time during the session, but legislators reached the constitutionally mandated end of their session with no agreement.
 Announcing his intent to call a special session to pass a budget and prevent a state government shutdown, Beshear blasted the leadership of both chambers for discarding his budget proposal. "[W]riting their own budget would be their 'defining moment'," Beshear said the legislators had claimed.
 "Well, it was.
 A moment of abject failure."
 Beshear said expanded gambling would not be on the agenda for the special session unless an agreement were reached before the session date.
 In May 2010, legislators reconvened and passed a budget.
 Beshear utilized his line-item veto on 19 items in the budget, claiming they restricted his ability to implement the reduction in executive expenses mandated by the budget.
 Legislators were unable to override the vetoes because the special session had already adjourned.

-In July 2010, Beshear announced six mandatory, unpaid furlough days for most state employees in order to achieve the savings called for by the budget.
+In July 2010, Beshear announced six mandatory, unpaid furlough days for most state employees to achieve the savings called for by the budget.
 Later in the month, Beshear announced exceptions from the furlough for public safety and mental health care workers.
-The American Federation of County State and Municipal Employees (AFCSME) Council 62, which represents about 9,000 of Kentucky's state workers, filed suit to block implementation of the furloughs.
+The American Federation of County, State, and Municipal Employees (AFCSME) Council 62, which represents about 9,000 of Kentucky's state workers, filed suit to block implementation of the furloughs.
 A Franklin County Circuit Court Judge refused to issue an injunction in September 2010, but allowed the lawsuit to proceed.
 A month later, AFCSME agreed to drop the suit and address the furlough issue through Beshear's Employee Advisory Council.
 Ultimately, all six furlough days were observed as outlined in Beshear's plan.